Minimal model program for algebraically integrable foliations and generalized pairs: Precise adjunction formula for algebraically integrable foliations

-We only need to check the coefficient near any closed point $y$ on $S^\nu$.
+Assume that $S$ is $\Ff$-invariant.
+We only need to check the coefficients of $B_S$ near any closed point $y$ on $S^\nu$.
 Let $x$ be the image of $y$ in $S$.
 If $\Ff$ is terminal at $x$, then the theorem follows from Lemma \ref{lem: surface pia terminal}.
 If $\Ff$ is not terminal at $x$, then the theorem follows from Lemma \ref{lem: surface pia not terminal}. \end{proof}